christianwach/civicrm-wp-profile-sync/docs/ACF.md

 When you select a Field Type for an ACF Field, the "CiviCRM Field" dropdown in the ACF Field's Settings will only show you those CiviCRM Contact Fields which can be mapped to this type of ACF Field.

+### CiviCRM Contact "Communication Preferences" Fields

+The following are the Contact "Communication Preferences" Fields and the kind of ACF Field needed to map them to CiviCRM:

+* Do not phone - ACF True/False
+* Do not email - ACF True/False
+* Do not mail - ACF True/False
+* Do not sms - ACF True/False
+* Do not trade - ACF True/False
+* Preferred Communication Method - ACF Checkbox
+* Preferred Language - ACF Select
+* Email Format - ACF Select
+* Communication Style - ACF Select or ACF Radio

+### CiviCRM Participant Fields

+The following are the Participant Fields and the kind of ACF Field needed to map them to CiviCRM:

+* Registration Date - ACF Date Time Picker
+* Event - ACF CiviCRM Event Reference
+* Status ID - ACF Select
+* Contact - ACF CiviCRM Contact Existing/New
+* Source - ACF Text

+When you select a Field Type for an ACF Field, the "CiviCRM Field" dropdown in the ACF Field's Settings will only show you those CiviCRM Participant Fields which can be mapped to this type of ACF Field.

 ### CiviCRM Custom Fields

 When creating a Custom Field in CiviCRM, you need to specify the kind of Data Type that it is - e.g. "Alphanumeric", "Integer", "Number", etc - followed by the Field Type - e.g. "Text", "Select", "Radio", etc. The Field Type pretty much corresponds to the kind of ACF Field that will map to the Custom Field.
 When you select a Field Type for an ACF Field, the "CiviCRM Field" dropdown in the ACF Field's Settings will only show you those CiviCRM Custom Fields which can be mapped to this type of ACF Field.